-In July 2021, Ofwat confirmed its decision to allow additional funding of £17.6 million (2017/18 prices) under the green recovery initiative to accelerate the installation of CeraMac[®] at Hampton Loade.
+In July 2021, Ofwat confirmed its decision to allow us additional funding of £17.6 million (2017/18 prices) under the green recovery initiative to accelerate the installation of CeraMac® at Hampton Loade.

-We will contribute £9.7 million, while Severn Trent Water, which shares the resource, will contribute £7.9 million.
+Our contribution was £9.7 million, while Severn Trent Water, which shares the asset, contributed £7.9 million.